 In Eau Claire, Nicolet Law Office, is located at 402 Graham Avenue.
 We chose the downtown area for greater accessibility to all Eau Claire residents and to those in neighboring towns like Chippewa Falls, Ludington and Augusta.

 We opened our practice in Eau Claire to provide all Chippewa and Eau Claire County residents with the relief they need during uncertain times.
 Our team is prepared to listen to your unique situation and offer tailored support to suit your individual needs.

 Contact A Top Eau Claire Bankruptcy Lawyer Today

 Feeling trapped under a mountain of debt?
 Contact a trusted bankruptcy attorney today.
-At Nicolet Law Office, S.C., your first consultation with an attorney is free of charge.
+At Nicolet Law Office, your first consultation with an attorney is free of charge.
 We would be delighted to meet with you in person, on the phone or through video chat.